patrickcording/02807-comp-tools/weekplans/week4.md

 - Insert rows in the measurements table such that it has a least 1.000.000 rows.
 - Construct a SELECT query that returns all measurements for a given sensor_id in a given time period (i.e. where time is between a given start and end value).
 Ensure you query returns around 100 rows by picking appropriate values for sensor_id, start and end.
 - Measure how long time it takes to run the query (if it is too fast to measure, insert extra rows in the table).
-Hint: In Juptyer, you can write `%time` in the beginning of the cell, and it will output the execution time for the code in the cell.
+Hint: In Jupyter, you can write `%time` in the beginning of the cell, and it will output the execution time for the code in the cell.
 - Create an index on the sensor_id column and see if it speeds up the query.
 You could also try to create an index on time, and the combination of sensor_id and time.
 Which one gives the best performance?
 Remember to delete the previous index before testing a new one (otherwise it is difficult to know which one is being used by the database).

 ### Exercise 4: Joins